mathie/mathie.github.io/_posts/2009/2009-11-04-pragprowrimo.markdown

 categories:
 - Uncategorized
 ---
-<p>I've committed to getting involved in <a href="http://praglife.typepad.com/pragmatic_life/2009/10/prag-pro-wri-mo.html">PragProWriMo</a>, which is piggybacking on top of NaNoWriMo, the National Novel Writing Month.
+<p>I've committed to getting involved in [PragProWriMo](http://praglife.typepad.com/pragmatic_life/2009/10/prag-pro-wri-mo.html), which is piggybacking on top of NaNoWriMo, the National Novel Writing Month.
 The concept is simple: write 4 pages of prose every day for the month of November.
 By 1st December, you should have about 50,000 words towards a book.
 Or you won't, and you'll have a better idea of how much effort is involved in writing the book you've always promised to write.</p>
 <p>I've always wanted to write a book (actually, what I want &nbsp;is to have a book published and available for sale in the local Borders, but the writing is a necessary prerequisite).
 I've even approached the Pragmatic Programmers in the past with a couple of ideas.
 (Their response has always been, "sounds interesting, write a proposal", which has been enough to weed me out so far.)</p>
 <p>I'll keep you up to date with progress throughout the month, but for now I wanted to share the background to the book I'm planning to write.</p>
 <h2>The Pitch</h2>